bruno-oliveira/techblog/_posts/2021-11-13-Working-with-context.md

 1. You will never know everything.
 You'll need many interactions with many people in and out of your direct team to be able to grow your mental model of the business and the company.

-2. Going with an explorative mentality by taking baby steps will be the fastest way to build context.
+2. Going with an explorative mentality by taking small steps will be the fastest way to build context.

 Let's see what we can get out of these ideas.